-- 2.1 A hazard evaluation for a new substance should be undertaken before it is offered for transport.
+2.1 A hazard evaluation for a-new substances should be undertaken-before it is offered for transport.
 Initially this evaluation can use the screening procedures given in this Appendix.
-If the screening procedure indicates that there is a hazard, the full classification procedure should be applied. - 2.2 The screening procedures are only applicable to substances and stable, homogeneous mixtures of substances.
-If a mixture can separate out during transport, the screening procedure should also be performed on each reactive component of the mixture in addition to the mixture. - 2.3 The remarks 1.1.2 from section 1 "General introduction" are emphasized that competence on the part of the testing authority is assumed and responsibility for classification is left with them.
+If the screening procedure indicates that there is a hazard, the full classification procedure should be applied.

+2.2 The screening procedures are only applicable to substances and stable, homogeneous mixtures of substances.
+If a mixture can separate out during transport, the screening procedure should also be performed on each reactive component of the mixture in addition to the mixture.